Why Cheaters Are One Of Biggest Issues In CS:GO

 Cheating in Pro Scene and this is not good for CSGO betting

 Cheating among professional players casts a shadow on competitive CS:GO and makes betting on esports might seem insecure.
 In 2018, at least three pros were banned through the Steam anti-cheat system called VAC.
-This is sad news for CS:GO fans and everyone who indulges in betting online.
+This is sad news for CS:GO fans and everyone who indulges in CS:GO betting online.
 This means that other professional players may also use workarounds on a regular basis, they just haven’t been caught yet.
 Meanwhile, as many pros say, Valve invests way more time into the new skins instead of solving this problem.
+And this is not surprising, because many people trying to find csgo skin betting sites and make bet.

 Hovik «KQLY» Tovmassian was a player banned in 2018.
 As per his posts and interviews in social media, when he was given an option to purchase special software, his impression was that many top-ranked players had successfully made use of such an approach.
 It turned out he used an aiming workaround that was invisible for others.
 In other words, it seems that the only approach to spot somebody who is trying to cheat is to catch the person during the deployment and activation of the software.
 Pretty scary perspective, taking into account that in the future cheats will become even more advanced and discreet.